takenet/blip-chat-web/README.md

 Optional parameters
 -------

-You can also define an optional parameters passing an object inside *build()* method, as you can see below:
+You can also define optional parameters passing an object inside *build()* method, as you can see below:

 | Option | Description |
 | --- | --- |